Leafpub/mapache/README.md

 ## Mapache settings

-- Copy the below script to Settings -> Code Injection  -> Blog Footer section.
+- Copy the below script to Settings -> Advanced -> Leafpub Footer section.

 ### Social Links
 Add the Social Links only for the services you want to appear in the header section of your website.
 Pay attention as enabling too many services will cause menu problems.